Futures and Options on Futures

 A particular strategy for a better chance of making profits is to use a spread over a straight position that profits only if the contract either rises or falls in price.
 A spread depends on its profits and losses by the difference between 2 positions, usually a short and a long position on closely related commodities, such as cattle and hogs.
 For instance, maybe you observed that when prices went up, cattle prices went up more than hog prices, and when they went down, they went down less than hog prices.
 By using a spread — in this case, buying cattle futures and selling hog futures — you can profit regardless of what the direction of the market will be.

 Spreads are often based on related commodities, which tend to rise and fall in price together.
 This may occur because the commodities are close substitutes.
 For instance, cattle provide beef, whereas hogs provide pork.
-If one price rises faster than the other, then people will tend to buy more of the less expensive item, and less of the more expensive item, which, in turn, drives down the price of the more expensive item and raises the price of the other.
+If one price rises faster than the other, people will buy more of the less expensive item and less of the more expensive item, which, in turn, drives down the price of the more expensive item and raises the price of the other.
 Another factor that can cause commodities to rise and fall together is the dependency on similar conditions or markets.
 For instance, drought or abnormally cold weather can affect many agricultural commodities.
 Another strong coupler of prices is when one product is derived from another.
 Gasoline prices, for instance, will rise and fall with oil prices, since gasoline is derived from oil.

 Arbitrageurs continually look for abnormal spreads, where the price difference between 2 different, but related futures contracts, is greater or smaller than the usual difference between the contracts.
 If there appears to be no good reason for the difference, or if the cause giving rise to the discrepancy is expected to change within the year, then arbitrageurs will take the spread in the hope of making a profit later.